 Then the hospital staff will check the vitals of the patient.
-The most important thing noted include temperature, pulse, dehydration status, capillary refill time (a test done to assess the loss of blood), and general posture.
+The readings noted include temperature, pulse, dehydration status, capillary refill time (a test done to assess anemia), and general posture.

-Keeping in mind the values of vitals and visualizing the general condition of the patient, the vet prescribes laboratory tests for confirmatory diagnosis.
+Keeping in mind the values of vitals and visualizing the general condition, the vet prescribes laboratory tests for confirmatory diagnosis.
 The lab tests include CBC, PCV, liver & kidney function tests, ultrasounds, and X-rays.

-On the base of these tests, the vet makes a confirmatory diagnosis and prescribes a suitable treatment
+On the basis of these tests, the vet makes a confirmatory diagnosis and prescribes a suitable treatment.